Architecture of Spokane, Washington: Religious institutions

-Other notable works include the Romanesque Revival St. Aloysius Church designed by Herman Preusse, the Gothic Revival Grace Baptist Church designed by John K. Dow, Westminster United Church of Christ also by Dow and Worthy Niver, Mount Saint Michael designed by Julius Zittel, First Presbyterian Church designed by Loren L. Rand, the Victorian New Community Church (formerly the Central United Methodist Church), Pilgrim Baptist Church, First German Baptist Church, and Manito United Methodist Church.
+Other notable works include the Romanesque Revival St. Aloysius Church designed by Herman Preusse, the Gothic Revival Christ the Redeemer Church designed by John K. Dow, Westminster United Church of Christ also by Dow and Worthy Niver, Mount Saint Michael designed by Julius Zittel, First Presbyterian Church designed by Loren L. Rand, the Victorian New Community Church (formerly the Central United Methodist Church), Carpenter Gothic St. Aidan's Anglican Church, Pilgrim Baptist Church, and Manito United Methodist Church.
 The Manito United Methodist Church was designed by Kirtland Cutter and was modeled after the Basilica of Saint Francis of Assisi.

 During the modernist movement in Spokane, some congregations sought not to build traditional churches, instead opting for something more unique.
 Two notable examples of this are the St. Charles Borromeo Catholic Church by Funk, Murray, and Johnson and the Convent of the Holy Names by Walker & McGough.
 The St. Charles Catholic Church, which also features art by local artist Harold Balazs and French stained glass artist, Gabriel Loire, is known for its 3 in thick unsupported thin shell concrete roof that once was said to be the "largest unbalanced hyperbolic-paraboloid in the world."
 The Convent of the Holy Names received an A.I.A. honor in 1967 recognizing it as the finest architectural design in the nation for that year.